gvwilson/thirdbit/src/fiction/santas/index.md

 And here's a third:
 joy can be found at the strangest of times and in the most unlikely places.
-Finner knew his parents must be worried sick about him, and he missed his friends and sleeping on a mattress instead of on a bench, but the next few days were as happy as any he could remember.
+Finner knew his parents must be worried sick about him, and he missed Santa Hood and Santa Greenwood and sleeping on a mattress instead of a bench, but the next few days were as happy as any he could remember.
 Though when he thought about it
-(which he did every night as he tried to get comfortable on his bench), "happy" was the wrong word.
+(which he did every night as he tried to get comfortable on his bench) "happy" was the wrong word.
 "Rewarding" or "fulfilling" would be more accurate.
 Despite her protests that she was still learning,